peter-cyber-create/ndc-frontend/COMPLETE_FUNCTIONALITY_SUMMARY.md

 ## 🎉 **CONCLUSION**

-**Your National Digital Health Conference 2025 application is now COMPLETE and PERFECT!**
+**Your NACNDC & JASHConference 2025 application is now COMPLETE and PERFECT!**

 ✅ **All file downloads working**
 ✅ **Payment management page created**